jin1004/Recommendation_from_prescription_dataset/README.md

 In the categorical dataset including the target dataset (medicines), the missing values seem to be represented by empty arrays, *null* objects and *none* string.
 In order to clean the dataset, I replaced the empty objects with *null* objects and then replaced the *null* objects by *None* to make the dataset uniform.
 We haven't used other approaches such as replacing with the mean or dropping rows/columns with empty objects mainly because the dataset is very small.
 The cases of all the text in all the columns are converted to lowercase as well, for uniformity.

+> **Potential Issues**
+> It's not a very good idea to replace missing values with 0 or null, but I need to do more analysis on the relationship between each of these different features and their relationships with the medicine and figure out the best approach.

 ## Data Processing

 Majority of machine learning algorithms can only work with numeric data, so I wanted to find the best way to represent the entire dataset numerically.